googleapis/google-cloud-java/google-cloud-translate/README.md

 for more details.

 #### Installation and setup
-You'll need to obtain the `gcloud-java-translate` library.
-See the [Quickstart](#quickstart) section to add `gcloud-java-translate` as a dependency in your code.
+You'll need to obtain the `google-cloud-translate` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-translate` as a dependency in your code.

 #### Creating an authorized service object
 To make authenticated requests to Google Translates, you must create a service object with an API